0xf0-0x9f-0x91-0x8b/wolfram-reasoning/README.md

 **Table**: Evaluation results with in-context learning and GRPO-based exploration and fine-tuning.
 Code column denotes fraction of outputs with Wolfram code.
 No Error column denotes fraction of outputs with error-free Wolfram code.
 Accuracy column denotes fraction of correct answers after deduction from Wolfram Engine.
 The prompt and output token lengths are averaged category-wise, with mean and std. dev. mentioned.
-Evaluation for rest of the 29 prompts are still running.